-- Shortened links in Direct Messages are a common method used to hacked Twitter accounts .
+- Shortened links are a common method used to hacked Twitter accounts .
 URLs converted by Twitter’s link service are checked against potentially dangerous sites — this is designed to help protect users from malicious, phishing and offensive links.

 Connecting using Hashtags